phalpern/WG21-halpern/side-channels/named-parameters.md

 ```

 Although some might consider the interface to be too large, it is at worst
 mildly so.
-Although the interface is straightforward, it is nevertheless
+The interface is straightforward, but is nevertheless
 inconvenient and error prone to use.
 A number of problems with this interface
 are detailed below, followed by a description of how each is improved by using
 designated parameters as proposed in this paper.